(Miss)understood: Music videos

-The PV for "Step You" was directed by Tetsuo Inoue and the video featured Ayumi wearing different styles of outfits (signifying different parts of her image and personality).
-A man walks up to a music box-like contraption and as he activates the levers (shown as I, II, III, and IV) different miniature versions of Ayumi appear.
-As he activates the last lever, the contraption begins to short-circuit, and the four Ayumis turn into one.
+The music video for "Step You" was directed by Tetsuo Inoue, and the video featured Hamasaki wearing different styles of outfits (signifying different parts of her image and personality).
+A man walks up to a music box-like contraption and as he activates the levers (shown as I, II, III, and IV) different miniature versions of Hamasaki appear.
+As he activates the last lever, the contraption begins to short-circuit, and the four Hamasakis turn into one.

-The PV for "Is This Love?" was directed by Masashi Muto, the music video features Ayumi singing emotionally in a hotel suite.
+The music video for "Is This Love?" was directed by Masashi Muto.
+The music video features Hamasaki singing emotionally in a hotel suite.
 As she passes by, objects begin to explode (i.e. a bowl of fruit, a fish tank, walls, etc.).
-The video ends as Ayumi looks at the hotel, in one piece with no sort chaos that happened earlier.
+The video ends as Hamasaki looks at the hotel, in one piece with no sort chaos that happened earlier.

-The PV of "Fairyland" was shot in Hawaii and is one of the most expensive music videos in the world, as well as being Japan's most expensive music video in terms of production costs.
-The PV cost 240 million Yen (2 million in U.S. dollars).
-The video was directed by Wataru Takeishi and it depicts Hamasaki with her companions (dance team) on a lush tropical island, with some scenes showing a timber house with a deck.
+The music video of "Fairyland" was shot in Hawaii and is one of the most expensive music videos in the world, as well as being Japan's most expensive music video in terms of production costs.
+The music video cost 240 million Yen (2 million in U.S. dollars).
+The video was directed by Wataru Takeishi, and it depicts Hamasaki with her companions (dance team) on a lush tropical island, with some scenes showing a timber house with a deck.
 Eventually, a fallen oil lamp causes the entire structure to burn.
 Images from earlier sequences showing the group having fun are interspersed through the burning of the house.
 The video ends with the camera moving away from Hamasaki singing solemnly as she watches the house burn.

-The PV of "Alterna" depicts Ayumi as an up-coming star who is chased by clowns.
+The music video of "Alterna" was directed by Koki Tange, and it depicts Hamasaki as an up-coming star who is chased by clowns.
 The video also depicts her as a singing machine; this aspect of the music video (as well as the lyrics of "alterna") may be Hamasaki's response to either tabloid articles or to her record label's oppressive treatment of her at the time.

-The PV for "Heaven" features Ayumi singing alone in a subway.
+The music video for "Heaven" features Hamasaki singing alone in a subway station.
 As she does, ghosts frequently pass by her.
-Near the end of the video, the spirits leave Ayumi and board on a train (implying their departure to heaven).
-The video is done entirely in one shot and in black and white.
+Near the end of the video, the spirits leave Hamasaki and board on a train (implying their departure to heaven).
+The video is done entirely in one shot and in black-and-white.

 The music videos of "Bold & Delicious" and "Pride" were both filmed in New York and were both directed by Luis Hernandez.